 The UD ONEcard serves as your official identification while at the University of Delaware.
 In addition to serving as identification, the ONEcard controls access to residential & dining halls, libraries, recreational facilities and other University buildings and services.

 Those requesting services will need to make an appointment through WaitWhile.
 New matriculated students, please visit the New Card page for more information about getting your ONEcard.

 WARNING: Putting your ONEcard in contact with a wireless charger will break your card

 Damaged Card (Surrendered at time of Replacement): $10

 Lost/Stolen Card: $25

-Defective: Waived if card is determined to be defective without damage
+Defective: Fee waived if card is determined to be defective without damage

 Visiting scholars, temporary employees, special groups and other department associates may also be eligible for a ‘Department card’ upon request by their unit.
 These ‘Department’ cards may be requested by filling out the Department Card Request Form.